coppee/gdpr-cookie/README.md

 ### customShowChecks

 Callback function for when to show the checkboxes, if you're not satisfied with the default `slideDown`.

+### customHideChecks

+Callback function for when to hide the checkboxes, if you're not satisfied with the default `slideUp`.

 ### cookieTypes